8.9 Enhancing social inclusion through culture

 Combating discrimination and poverty through cultural activities

-Within the framework of the “Social Cohesion and Youth Participation Project” signed between Turkey Office of the United Nations International Children Emergency Fund and the Ministry of Youth and Sports, social cohesion project is carried out in 25 provinces where a considerable population of Syrians live.
-As of December 2022, 1.824.186 people have benefited from the project.
-The number of people participating in Turkish language training is 24.152, and the number of children benefiting from protection services is 88.062.
+Within the framework of the “Social Cohesion and Youth Participation Project” signed between Türkiye Office of the United Nations International Children Emergency Fund and the Ministry of Youth and Sports, social cohesion project is carried out in 25 provinces where a considerable population of Syrians live.
+To date, 2,699,067 individuals have benefited from social cohesion activities, 43,656 people have participated in educational programs, and 139,437 individuals have received psychosocial support services.

 One-week social cohesion-themed youth camps are organized to accelerate the integration of Turkish and temporarily protected young people.
 In these camps, Turkish and temporarily protected young people are accommodated in the same rooms and are given the opportunity to organize activities jointly.
 Within this framework, camps were held in 7 sessions between January 22 and April 11, 2022.
 Participants were engaged in artistic activities led by our camp leaders.